An innovative modular technology platform

 Being studied with a range of drug classes

-We can attach a wide variety of different drug payloads to our targeting ligands to address different disease indications.
-For example, we have SMDCs in preclinical development that incorporate proven anti-cancer and anti-inflammatory drug classes, such as microtubule destabilizers, DNA alkylators, proteasome inhibitors, mTOR inhibitors, and various inhibitors of key intracellular enzymes.
+We can attach a wide variety of different drug payloads to our targeting ligands to address different cancer indications.
+For example, we have SMDCs in preclinical development that incorporate proven anti-cancer drug classes, such as microtubule destabilizers, DNA alkylators, proteasome inhibitors, mTOR inhibitors, and various inhibitors of key intracellular enzymes.

 Maximizing the effect of each component